Oron people: Okobo group

 Okobo group formed another distinct group of the Oron people, bounded in the North and West by Uruan and Nsit clan of Ibibio, on the south by Oron Ukpabang and on the east by the western channel of the Cross River.

 Okobo are divided into two clans 'Eta' and 'Odu', the former consisting of Villages of Ebighi Okobo, Ebighi Edu, Ekeya, Ube community, Nda, Akaba community, Esuk Inwang and Atabong and the later Ebighi Eta, Okopedi, Nung Atai Odobo, Amamong, Obufi and Atipa Odobo.

-The most credible and popular history of the Okobo people traces Okobo people to Usahadit in the Cameroon, apparently the dispersal post dated that of the Ukpabang people and not the Idua people.
+The most credible and popular history of the Okobo people traces Okobo people to Usahadit in Cameroon, apparently the dispersal postdated that of the Ukpabang people and not the Idua people.
 Where they sail out from the Usahadit in raft and landed in Ebughu, they were compelled to move out over dispute over land, they sailed up to Uya Oron creek and landed in present-day Odutin.

 Okobo stay in the location was briefed as they were forced to leave the area by bands of raiders from the warrior tribe of Ukpabang.

 It was this later movement that brought them to Ebighi, name after the first son of Okobo who was a great warrior who led them from Ebughu.
 From Ebighi, the Okobo began to sprang over their present location, Odu another son of Okobo founded Ube, Ekeya, Nda, Obo and Akaba.
-Similarly Eta and his sons founded Ebighi Eta, Okopedi, Odobo, Nung Atai and Ammamong.
+Similarly, Eta and his sons founded Ebighi Eta, Okopedi, Odobo, Nung Atai and Ammamong.

-Some other settlements in there was founded independently which os Obufi formed by group of refugees from the Obolo clan who decide to settle among their Oron kinsmen during their migration.
+Some other settlements in there were founded independently which os Obufi formed by group of refugees from the Obolo clan who decide to settle among their Oron kinsmen during their migration.
 Another was 'Ataobong', founded by 'Antai Ema' a fugitive from Adabio.
 As the story goes Antai Ema and his family who specializes in shell fishing were constantly attacked by crocodile in his vicinity at Adabio.
 Frighten by this menace Antai Ema led his people and family to a place where the Okobo called 'Ataw Obong' (place where cane grows plentifully).
-Yet another non Okobo group was Esuk Inwang Ekeya between the border of Ekeya and Ndonebom, which was an Efik trading post made up of Efik, Ibibio and Okobo traders over time it became a major settlement.
+Yet another non-Okobo group was Esuk Inwang Ekeya between the border of Ekeya and Ndonebom, which was an Efik trading post made up of Efik, Ibibio and Okobo traders over time it became a major settlement.